History of Hungary: Period of Reforms (1825–1848)

 Hungarian nationalism emerged among intellectuals influenced by the Age of Enlightenment and Romanticism.
 It grew rapidly, providing the foundation for the revolution of 1848–49.
 There was a special focus on the Magyar language, which replaced Latin as the language of the state and the schools.
 In the 1820s, Emperor Francis I was forced to convene the Hungarian Diet, which inaugurated a Reform Period.
-Nevertheless, progress was slowed by the nobles who clung to their privileges (exemption from taxes, exclusive voting rights, etc.).
-Therefore, the achievements were mostly of a symbolic character, such as the progress of the Magyar language.
+Progress was slowed by the nobles who clung to their privileges.

-Count István Széchenyi, the nation's most prominent statesman, recognized the urgent need for modernization, and his message was taken to heart by other Hungarian political leaders.
+Count István Széchenyi, the nation's most prominent statesman, recognized the urgent need for modernization.
 The Hungarian Parliament was reconvened in 1825 to handle financial needs.
 A liberal party emerged focusing on the peasantry and proclaiming an understanding of the needs of the laborers.
 Lajos Kossuth emerged as leader of the lower gentry in the Parliament.
-Habsburg monarchs, desiring an agrarian, traditional Hungary, tried to hinder the industrialization of the country.
+Habsburg monarchs, desiring an agrarian, traditional Hungary, tried to hinder industrialization.
 A remarkable upswing started as the nation concentrated on modernization despite Habsburg obstruction of all important liberal laws concerning civil and political rights and economic reforms.
-Many reformers (such as Lajos Kossuth and Mihály Táncsics) were imprisoned by the authorities.
+These reforms included points such as freedom of the press and the abolition of noble and common noble privileges.
+Many reformers (such as Lajos Kossuth and Mihály Táncsics) were imprisoned.